japhib/janpaul.website/src/blog/benefits-of-unity.md

 For better or worse, the Unity editor is a huge part of the development process.
 This was especially annoying at first, but after using Unity for a while, I've become quite comfortable in how to use it.
 So I don't think it's that bad anymore.

 What's more, there are certain tasks that the editor actually does make quite a bit easier.
 For instance, **putting together a GUI.** Doing this with code only involves a lot of making small changes to numbers and then restarting the application to see what it looks like now.
 This is a tedious process.
-Also, due to my dislike of dynamic languages (which I also went over in the last post), it often involves a compilation step which can slow the process down even further.
+And if your code has to re-compile each time it's changed, that slows the process down even further.
 Having a visual editor for this type of thing allows you to adjust stuff based on what it looks like, and have _immediate_ feedback, which you can then use to make further adjustments.

 This applies to all visual things in general.
 If you're working on a [particle effect](https://en.wikipedia.org/wiki/Particle_system), you're making a lot of small changes and seeing how that affects its look.
 Or lighting in a scene, or colors for a sprite, etc. And since a game is largely made up of its visuals, being able to adust and iterate on these things can make a big difference.